Rugby Half Marathon

 Unless there have been any changes following communication of the final pre-event information, there will be no event briefing on the day.
 Participants should read the communication thoroughly to familiarise themselves with the event details.

-Once finished, participants should continue moving and follow signage and steward directions to keep the area clear for other finishers.
+Once finished, participants should continue moving and follow signage and marshal directions to keep the area clear for other finishers.
 Any post-event rewards (medal, water etc.) will be self-service (following hand-sanitisation) to ensure there is no contact amongst staff and participants.

 Participants are asked to review the UKA Participant Code of Conduct prior to their arrival.